 In 1985, PBS televised the original Brooklyn Academy of Music production at the Annenberg Center in Philadelphia as part of the Great Performances series.
 The performers included Morgan Freeman as The Messenger, Carl Lumbly as Theseus, Jevetta Steele as Ismene, and Robert Earl Jones as Creon.
 In the 1985 incarnation, The Soul Stirrers (credited collectively) and the Institutional Radio Choir assume roles as citizens of Colonus.
 The musical was a finalist for the 1985 Pulitzer Prize for Drama.
 The musical won the 1984 Obie Award as Best Musical.
 The show had a brief run on Broadway in 1988.

-The Gospel at Colonus was at the Apollo Theater, New York City, in October 2004 and at the Nate Holden Performing Arts Center, Los Angeles.
-It also came to the Ebony Repertory Theatre and was nominated for the 2015 Los Angeles Drama Critics Circle Awards for theatrical excellence.
+The Gospel at Colonus was performed at the Apollo Theater in New York City in October 2004 and at the Nate Holden Performing Arts Center in Los Angeles.
+It also appeared at the Ebony Repertory Theatre and was nominated for the 2015 Los Angeles Drama Critics Circle Awards for theatrical excellence.